maxludden/supergene-v2/books/book06/md/chapter-1973.md

 There was a bullet hole in the stone wall, and black blood seeped out of it.

-“Xenogeneic Earl hunted.
-Jade Ghost Claw Beast: xenogeneic gene found.”
+> “Xenogeneic Earl hunted.
+Jade Ghost Claw Beast: Xenogeneic Gene Found.”

 An announcement played in Han Sen’s head, but it was a shame he did not receive a beast soul.